 Remember that the products will be added to the cart when the visitor applies the coupon to their cart.

 - Choose the product/s you want to give as a sample

 - Set the quantity to want to give

 - Set the type of discount for the line item (if any).
-If you are overriding the price so that it’s free, you’ll most likely want to choose the “Override Price” setting and put a 0.00 in the box next to it.
+If you are overriding the price to be free, you’ll most likely want to choose the “Override Price” setting and put a 0.00 in the box next to it.

-Another thing to keep in mind is that this will apply just to this specific line item and just this specific quantity of items.
+Another thing to remember is that this will apply to this specific line item and just this particular quantity of items.

-If they already have this item in their cart, it will add another line item to the cart specifically overridden at this price/discount with the quantity fixed to the amount you set.
+If they already have this item in their cart, it will add another line item specifically overridden at this price/discount with the quantity fixed to the amount you set.
 See the screenshot below:

-So that’s the basics of how to create a coupon that gives away a sample product.
-Now let’s look at some more advanced techniques that take advantage of some of the other features.
+So that’s the basics of creating a coupon that gives away a sample product.
+Now let’s look at more advanced techniques that take advantage of the other features.

 Restricting The Usage Of Product Sample Coupons

-- Restricting the number of times a coupon can be used (good if you only have a limited number of samples to give away)
+- Restricting the number of times a coupon can be used (suitable if you only have a limited number of samples to give away)